openSenseMap/frontend/README.md

 Originally, the _openSenseMap_ was built as part of the bachelor thesis of [@mpfeil](https://github.com/mpfeil) at the ifgi (Institute for Geoinformatics, University of Münster).
-Between 2016 and 2022 development was partly funded by the German Ministry of Education and Research (BMBF) in the projets senseBox and senseBox Pro.
+Between 2016 and 2022 development was partly funded by the German Ministry of Education and Research (BMBF) in the projects senseBox and senseBox Pro.
 This version has been developed by [@mpfeil](https://github.com/mpfeil) and [@freds-dev](https://github.com/freds-dev).